-Did you know that simply by putting course materials online, they aren’t automatically accessible to all students?
+By simply putting course materials online, they aren’t automatically accessible to all students.
 Links to scanned PDFs often show up as a “photo”.
 None of the words can be detected by text-to-speech software.
 However, a speedy process called Optical Character Recognition in Adobe Acrobat can convert the “photo” to recognized letters and words.

 Did you know that when a resource is photocopied or scanned and it is either at a slant on the page, or there is shadow obscuring the text at the margins, or there are underlinings or highlights that the scanned PDF can be complete unreadable?